Jwilles/chat-app/README.md

 ## Bugs

-Due to the short turn around on the deadline that I received from
+Due to the short turn around on the deadline that I received from Andrea I there exits a bug where chat room connections can persist after having left the conversations.
+I believe that this is caused by the Angular2 routing and should be possible to fix by firing a disconnect between page views.